TulipSMP/tulipsmp.github.io/docs/shopkeepers.md

 - [Back](/docs)

+> **STOP!** Shopkeepers has been removed!
+You can still trade back your shopkeeper eggs to the villager at spawn, and you can make new chest shops for free by clicking an item on a chest.

 ## About

 Shopkeepers is an ingame system for shops based on chests for your items, and villagers to sell your wares.
 This guide outlines how to set up and use such a shop.